NEW ARTICLE

 15 July 2025

-The National Press Foundation, sponsored by the Hinrich Foundation, is hosting a webinar featuring Deborah Elms from the Hinrich Foundation and David Lynch from the Washington Post to discuss the tariff policies pursued in the first six months of Trump 2.0.
+The National Press Foundation, sponsored by the Hinrich Foundation, hosted a webinar featuring Dennis Shea, former Deputy US Trade Representative and US Ambassador to the WTO, Deborah Elms of the Hinrich Foundation, Jeffrey Schwab of the Liberty Justice Centre, and David Lynch of The Washington Post to discuss tariff policies pursued in the first six months of Trump 2.0.